caboodle-tech/highlight-js-lite/README.md

 3. Make sure to place all the code you want to be auto highlighted inside `<pre><code>` blocks.
 Enjoy!

 The precompiled version of HLJSL uses the light and dark StackOverflow theme.
 If you would like to compile HLJSL with a different theme the process is fairly simple and is covered in the [Compile With a Different Theme](#compile-with-a-different-theme) section below.

+For greater control over HLJSL there are configuration options you can modify covered in the next section.
+See the [public methods](#public-methods) section if you would like to use HLJSL manually or in conjunction with your own application.

 ## Configure